Seattle – Day 3 and 4: Culture and Animals

-The fountains operates on music up to 12 minutes long and it was great fun to see kids (and adults) to try to touch the fountain without getting soaked.
+The fountains operate on music up to 12 minutes long and it was great fun to see kids (and adults) try to touch the fountain without getting soaked.
 Some did it deliberately as the weather was great, but many failed miserably at keeping themselves dry.

 Museum of Pop Culture